 APA Format Annotated Bibliography

-The simple answer is that it makes it easier to write your Research Paper.
+The simple answer is that it makes it easier to write your research paper.
 It also teaches you how to go through the process of writing using research.
-An Annotated Bibliography makes you stop and carefully read the sources you've found.
-That way, you can decide if you really have the information you need to write your paper
+An annotated bibliography makes you stop and carefully read the sources you've found.
+That way, you can decide if you really have the information you need to write your paper.

-Makes Your Research Paper Better: Very frequently, students find that as they research, their topic change.
+Makes Your Research Paper Better: Very frequently, students find that as they research, their topic changes.
 You may narrow your topic to something more interesting to you, or more specific and interesting.
 Generally, you will end up with a much better final research paper if you've given yourself time to go through the research process, learning and changing your ideas as you discover new things.

 Gets You Ready to Write: In addition, by finding your sources first, you are going to be prepared to just sit down and write when it comes to doing your research paper.
-By doing an Annotated Bibliography, you are forced to actually read the sources as you find them so that you make sure they really are helping you on your topic.
-There is nothing worse than finding at the last minute that none of your sources really say what you want them too!
+By doing an annotated bibliography, you are forced to actually read the sources as you find them so that you make sure they really are helping you on your topic.
+There is nothing worse than finding at the last minute that none of your sources really say what you want them to!
 For my course, this is a separate assignment, but some instructors may have this as a part of the final research paper.

 Example of Student Bibliography

-How to do an Annotated Bibliography: Step by Step
+How to Do an Annotated Bibliography: Step by Step